Jump to:

 Functional assessment

-Individuals with chronic neurologic disease should be monitored periodically to follow progression of respiratory function closely to determine the need for intervention and when to discuss possible respiratory support.
-It is important to determine the need for either invasive or non-invasive ventilation early on because emergent intubation can lead to increased complications.
+Individuals with chronic neurologic disease should be monitored periodically for progression of respiratory function.
+It is important to determine the need for either invasive or non-invasive ventilation early, in case emergency intubation is necessary.

-Mangera et al. proposed a pathway for managing those patients with neuromuscular disease who have respiratory failure.9 A summary of tests that can assist with the decision for intervention with ventilation is as follows:
+Mangera et al. proposed a pathway for managing patients with neuromuscular disease who have respiratory failure.9 A summary of tests that assist with the decision for intervention with ventilation is as follows:

 • Test both the seated and supine positions.

-• Vital capacity may only be reduced in the supine position early on indicating weakness of the diaphragm.
+• Vital capacity early on may be reduced only in the supine position indicating weakness of the diaphragm.

-• Non-invasive ventilation should be offered in patients with FVC <50% of predicted values or intermittently > 4 hours (more is better) with FVC <75%.3
+• Non-invasive ventilation should be offered in patients with FVC <50% of predicted values or intermittently > 4 hours with FVC <75%.3

-• In acute decline in respiratory function, serial vital capacities should be obtained and if there is a downward trend, and if FVC is less than 15 mL/kg, mechanical ventilation should be considered.
+• In acute decline in respiratory function, serial vital capacities should be obtained.
+If there is a downward trend and if FVC is < 15 mL/kg mechanical ventilation should be considered.

 • Assess both inspiratory and expiratory respiratory muscle strength.